dimaskiddo/go-whatsapp-rest/README.md

 This repository contains example of implementation [Rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp) package.
 This example is using a codebase from [dimaskiddo/codebase-go-rest-lite](https://github.com/dimaskiddo/codebase-go-rest-lite).

+###Warning

+Since WhatsApp is migrating to Multi-Device support then this repository might be unusable in the future.
+For Go WhatsApp REST with Multi-Device support please visit the new repository [dimaskiddo/go-whatsapp-multidevice-rest](https://github.com/dimaskiddo/go-whatsapp-multidevice-rest)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.